Intestinal Transplant

 Waitlist

-If the evaluation shows that intestinal transplantation would be appropriate for you, you will be listed in the national database maintained and administered by the United Network for Organ Sharing (UNOS).
+If the evaluation shows that intestinal transplantation would be appropriate for you, you will be listed in the national waitlist maintained and administered by the United Network for Organ Sharing (UNOS).
 Once you receive notification that an organ is available, you will need to arrive at Duke within six hours.

 Transplant Education